apollo-lang/apollo/doc/tutorial.md

 main: Music = [[(C5, \4 )]]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Looking at this program a little more carefully, we see that it essentially initializes main, a special variable of type Music that contains what will eventually be written to our MIDI file.
-The Music is in fact just a list of lists of Atoms.
-An Atom, in turn, is simply a note, a chord or a rest (here a single note `( C5, \4 )`), where the first element corresponds to the pitch C5 and the second one to the duration, here 1/4th of a beat.
+Looking at this program a little more carefully, we see that it essentially initializes main, a special variable of type `Music` that contains what will eventually be written to our MIDI file. `Music` is in fact just a list of lists of `Atom`s.
+An `Atom`, in turn, is simply a note, a chord or a rest (here a single note `( C5, \4 )`), where the first element corresponds to the pitch C5 and the second one to the duration, here 1/4th of a beat.
 We could just use integers to initialize a note, but the macros presented here provide a more readable and intuitive notation.
 We will go more in detail about the different types available in Apollo in the following section.

 You can put this source code in a file, say hello.ap.
 Assuming that you are in a UNIX environment, you would enter the following command: